What is the Hand Weavers Guild of Lincoln?

 Studio members can use the studio at any time.

-Do I need a loom to participate?
+Do I need a loom wheel to participate?

-What kind of things can I make?
+What can I make?

 What you make is only limited by your imagination.
 Members have made rugs, tapestries, table runners, placemats, curtains, window dressings, scarves, table linens, book covers, guitar straps, etc. as well as fabric for garments.
 To see more examples of what members have made, please see our photos page.